Blog Speed Optimization

 Reduce unused JavaScript

-I threw out jQuery, and wrote the scripts again with vanilla JS:
+I threw out jQuery, and wrote the scripts again with vanilla JS.
+I also inlined the script, and placed it in the footer.

 $('#menu-button').click(function(){